seancorfield/next-jdbc/doc/getting-started.md

            (com.mchange.v2.c3p0 ComboPooledDataSource PooledDataSource)))
 ```

-Finally, create the connection pooled datasource. `db-spec` here contains the regular `next.jdbc` options (`:dbtype`, `:dbname`, and maybe `:host`, `:port`, `:classname` etc).
+Finally, create the connection pooled datasource. `db-spec` here contains the regular `next.jdbc` options (`:dbtype`, `:dbname`, and maybe `:host`, `:port`, `:classname` etc -- or the `:jdbcUrl` format mentioned above).
 Those are used to construct the JDBC URL that is passed into the datasource object (by calling `.setJdbcUrl` on it).
 You can also specify any of the connection pooling library's options, as mixed case keywords corresponding to any simple setter methods on the class being passed in, e.g., `:connectionTestQuery`, `:maximumPoolSize` (HikariCP), `:maxPoolSize`, `:preferredTestQuery` (c3p0).

 Some important notes regarding HikariCP: